paulca55/markdown-docs/Web Development Tools.md

 composer require "squizlabs/php_codesniffer=*"
 ```

-This will create `composer.json`, tell it where to locate PHP_CodeSniffer and
-install it in a `vendor` directory.
-Once this is done, we need the WordPress
-Coding Standard ruleset.
+This will install PHPCS in the `vendor` folder of the working directory/workspace.
+It will also create a `composer.json` file and update it to tell it where to locate PHPCS.
+Once this is done, we need the WordPress Coding Standard ruleset.

 #### WordPress Coding Standards